Kong/docs.konghq.com/app/_hub/kong-inc/correlation-id/index.md

 Learn more in [Custom Nginx templates & embedding Kong](/latest/configuration/#custom-nginx-templates--embedding-kong).

-Note that you can also use this plugin along with one of the Logging plugins, or store the id on your backend.
+You can also use this plugin along with one of the [logging plugins](/hub/#logging), or store the ID on your backend.